About

 Alumni Relations and Development

-Graeme is our the Development Manager for the Faculty of Engineering, a face that has become familiar to donors, supporters and alumni as he works to increase philanthropic support for the Faculty’s various initiatives.
+Cristina is the Development Manager for the Faculty of Engineering, a face that has become familiar to donors, supporters, and alumni as she works to increase philanthropic support for the Faculty’s various initiatives and strategic priorities.